 “Being “healthy” has different meanings for different people, but every truck driver has room to be “healthier” in some area of life.
 No matter what your fitness level or goals might be, The Healthy Trucker has something for everyone, from workouts you can do on the road to monthly health challenges to hold you accountable.

 The Healthy Trucker originated in September 2012 during National Truck Driver Appreciation Week.
 According to them, their mission is simple–to provide realistic advice on how to live a happier, healthier life as a truck driver.

 Trucker Josh chronicles his career daily on his YouTube channel.
-For over 3 years Josh and his trusty pooch, Diesel, have been posting the “Trucking Life” videos and gaining a big fan-base.
-Trucker Josh’s page has over 31,000 followers!
+Although he falls more into the category of trucking vlogs than trucking blogs, we love him!
+For years Josh and his trusty pooch, Diesel, have been posting the “Trucking Life” videos and gaining a big fan-base.
+Trucker Josh’s page has over 94,000 followers!
 Vlogging has become “who he is” now, he says.

 According to Josh, “Love life, stay positive, and keep trucking!
 You can follow ‘My Trucking Life’ daily on YouTube.”

 What are some of your favorite trucking blogs (aside from this one, of course?)
 Give them a shout out in the comments below!